RyanCPeters/Spring_2018/Simple_Graph_Visual_Inspector/Parallel_comp_study_resources/ReadMe.md

 Your specifically asked for CUDA.
 But I'd strongly recommend you to also have a look at OpenCL.
 It has several advantages.
 First of all, it's an vendor-independent, open industry standard, and there are implementations of OpenCL by AMD, Apple, Intel and NVIDIA.
 Additionally, there is a much broader support for OpenCL in the Java world.
 The only case where I'd rather settle for CUDA is when you want to use the CUDA runtime libraries, like CUFFT for FFT or CUBLAS for BLAS (Matrix/Vector operations).
 Although there are approaches for providing similar libraries for OpenCL, they can not directly be used from Java side, unless you create your own JNI bindings for these libraries.

----
+##### On Sumatra

 You might also find it interesting to hear that in October 2012, the OpenJDK HotSpot group started the project "Sumatra": http://openjdk.java.net/projects/sumatra/ .
 The goal of this project is to provide GPU support *directly* in the JVM, with support from the JIT.
 The current status and first results can be seen in their mailing list at http://mail.openjdk.java.net/mailman/listinfo/sumatra-dev

----
+#### Additional API's of note:

-However, a while ago, I collected some resources related to "Java on the GPU" in general.
+However, a while ago, I -- [Marco](https://stackoverflow.com/users/3182664/marco13) -- collected some resources related to "Java on the GPU" in general.
 I'll summarize these again here, in no particular order.

 (**Disclaimer**: I'm the author of http://jcuda.org/ and http://jocl.org/ )